How to get your emails delivered, opened, and clicked

 Gmail's "Tabbed Inbox"

 Several years ago, Gmail added a new way to sort emails by type.
-Many marketers were afraid this was just another way to flag messages as spam but fear not, dear senders!
-These tabs help Gmail users organize their inbox, so if your email ends up in, say, the "Promotions" tab, your messages are still landing where you'd like — though perhaps it's not quite a bullseye.
+Many marketers feared this was just another way to flag messages as spam but fear not, dear senders!
+These tabs help Gmail users organize their inbox, so if your email ends up in the "Promotions" tab, your messages are still landing where you'd like—though perhaps it's not quite a bullseye.

-Several users have reported to us that our own product update emails — sent to all FMG Suite users to announce new and improved features — have landed in their "Promotions" tab.
-After chatting with our email provider, we learned that the way Google sorts these messages is a bit of a mystery to email marketers.
+Several users have reported that our product update emails — sent to all FMG users to announce new and improved features—have landed in their "Promotions" tab.
+After chatting with our email provider, we learned that how Google sorts these messages is a bit of a mystery to email marketers.

 "My contact tells me she hasn't received my email.
 What happened?"